prefix-dev/pixi/docs/features/global_tools.md

 * Each trampoline first reads a configuration file named after the binary being executed.
 This configuration file, in JSON format (e.g., `python.json`), contains key information about how the environment should be set up.
 The configuration file is stored in `.pixi/bin/trampoline_configuration`.
 * Once the configuration is loaded and the environment is set, the trampoline executes the original binary with the correct environment settings.
-* When installing a new binary, a new trampoline is placed in the `.pixi/bin` directory and is hardlinked to the `.pixi/bin/trampoline_configuration/trampoline_bin`.
+* When installing a new binary, a new trampoline is placed in the `.pixi/bin` directory and is hard-linked to the `.pixi/bin/trampoline_configuration/trampoline_bin`.
 This optimizes storage space and avoids duplication of the same trampoline.

 ### Example: Adding a series of tools at once